lambdaclass/concrete/ROADMAP.md

 (now tracked across Phases 10/14/19); Phase 8 carries the later `examples/credibility_slice/packet_window/` replayable flagship.

-The next three verdict-deciding risks get early, narrow probes rather than waiting for their full later phases.
+The next four verdict-deciding risks get early, narrow probes rather than waiting for their full later phases.
 Each probe must name a minimal scope, an early trigger, and the later phase that owns the full version: